MPC MPECs API¶

 Query by MPEC Name¶

-You can query for a specific MPEC by its identifier.
+You can query for a specific MPEC by its identifier, called a "full name".

 mpec_ids = ["2017-U181", "2017-U183"] # `Oumuamua discovery and follow-up